cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 The database reconciler could simply apply them both.
 The first applied would result in `CREATE` statements (assuming the database did not exist in Postgres), while the second one would result in `ALTER` statements.
-While this could work, it could lead to unexpected behavior: given two Database objects managing the same Postgres database, it would not be clear which one would be reflected in Postgres in the long term.
+While this could work, it would make it much harder to reason about Database objects; there would be uncertainty as to the order of operations.

 For this reason, the database reconciler will check, given a Database object, if there is already another Database object managing the same database.